Aveygo/C1C4D4/README.md

     <img src="media/c1c4d4.png" width=512px>
 </p>

+> [!WARNING]
+> C1C4D4 is still in active development, there are no public bootstrap nodes for the time being

 # Legal

 C1C4D4 was developed purely for academic purposes to explore the feasibility of an experimental protocol. **C1C4D4 is not a service, nor does it provide one.** That being said, each user is expected to comply with the laws within their respective jurisdictions.